コンテンツにスキップ

 • Linked to the group assignment page

-• Programmed your board to interact and communicate
+• Programmed your simulated board to interact and communicate

 • Described the programming process(es) you used